poulsp/docker-Alice-Linux-x86/README.md

 # docker-Alice-Linux-x86.
 Let ProjectAlice run in a docker container.
+It's main goal is to have an ProjectAlice to develop skill and tamper with Alice core code in a fast and semi-automated development environment.

 I run it on a Ubuntu Destop.
 You can **only run it with** Google ASR, fallback to Snips ASR and Amazon Polly TTS for now.